NAMM 2026: New Synths, Cool DJ Gear, and Pro Audio Innovations

 AlphaTheta RMX-Ignite

-AlphaTheta’s RMX-Ignite is one of the most interesting early NAMM 2026 announcements because it’s clearly built for DJs who want more than “nice effects”—it’s aimed at people who treat FX as part of the performance.
-At a high level, RMX-Ignite is a next-gen multi-band effects processor with performance sampling baked into the concept, designed to sit in the middle of a DJ setup and turn transitions, builds, drops, and live edits into something more intentional than just riding a filter knob.
+AlphaTheta’s RMX-Ignite stands out as an early 2026 announcement because it’s built for DJs who treat effects as part of the performance, not just a finishing touch.
+At a high level, it’s a next-gen multi-band effects processor with performance sampling integrated into the concept, designed to sit at the center of a DJ setup and make transitions, builds, and live edits feel more deliberate than basic filter sweeps.

 More info about AlphaTheta here